Maguiresbridge: Education

+Religion

+The local Roman Catholic church is Saint Mary's Church, and the local Church of Ireland church is Christchurch.
+There are also Methodist and Presbyterian churches.

 Sport

 Maguiresbridge is home to both a soccer and Gaelic football club.
 Saint Mary's GFC is a Gaelic football club with its grounds on the Drumgoon Road, whilst the soccer club plays its games in Lisnaskea.

+Bernadette Collins, who worked as head of race strategy for the Aston Martin Formula One Team from 2020 to 2022, was born and raised in the town.